 The bill amends existing Iowa law regarding the discharge process for individuals who have been involuntarily committed to a facility or hospital.
 It introduces new definitions for "administrative services organization" and "behavioral health district," and outlines specific requirements that facilities must follow prior to discharging a respondent.
 These requirements include referring the respondent to an administrative services organization for evaluation and post-discharge services, assessing suicide risk, providing a fifteen-day supply of prescribed medications, and issuing a comprehensive discharge report that includes a patient-centered aftercare plan and educational materials.

 Additionally, the bill mandates that the administrative services organization coordinate post-discharge care, including follow-ups to ensure the respondent attends scheduled appointments.
-It also requires quarterly reporting to the department on the number of discharged respondents, their outcomes, and any issues encountered in ensuring continuity of care.
-The bill emphasizes the importance of communication with the court that ordered the commitment, ensuring that the discharge is officially recognized and documented.
-Overall, the legislation aims to enhance the support and resources available to individuals transitioning out of involuntary treatment.
+It requires quarterly reporting to the department on the number of discharged respondents, their outcomes, and any issues encountered in ensuring continuity of care.
+The bill also stipulates that the facility must report the discharge to the court that ordered the commitment, which will then confirm the discharge and terminate the related proceedings.
+Overall, the bill aims to enhance the support and care provided to individuals after their discharge from mental health facilities.

 Reprinted: 125.2, 125.85, 229.1, 229.16